 a) General Compliance Training

-1 A definition of modern slavery according to Transparency in Supply Chains Act can be found online under www.gov.uk: Transparency in Supply Chains etc. A practical guide, Annex A: Modern Slavery Definition, page 17.
+1 A definition of modern slavery according to Transparency in Supply Chains Act, Annex A page 17.